ויקרא ט:כב - וישא אהרן את ידו אל העם ויברכם וירד מעשת החטאת והעלה והשלמים

 Shemot 27:1 records that the dimensions of the outer altar were five amot (cubits) by five amot and the three amot high.
 An amah (cubit) is an ancient measuring system used by the Egyptians and many societies and is the distance from a person’s elbow to the tip of his/ her middle finger.
 This is assumed to be around 18 inches to 21 inches (even 24 inches?).
 This would mean that the height of the altar was from 54 inches (4.5 feet, 137 centimeters) to 63 inches (5.25 feet, 160 centimeters).
 (The distance from my elbow to my middle finger is 16 inches.)

-We do not know how tall Aharon was, but it is unlikely that he was tall enough to work comfortably on the altar when standing on the ground.
-Even if he was six feet tall, which would have been tall for those days since today people are taller than in the past, and the altar was 4.5 feet, then he could have reached the top of the altar but he could not have reached the middle section of the altar.
-Did Aharon get to the top of the altar?
+It could be that an amah is even smaller, and the altar was at a lower height than 54 inches, but we do not know how tall Aharon was.
+Was he tall enough to work comfortably on the altar when standing on the ground?
+If he was six feet tall, which would have been tall for those days since today people are taller than in the past, and the altar was 4.5 feet, then he could have reached the top of the altar, but could he have reached the middle section of the altar?
+Did Aharon have to get to the top of the altar?

 Chazal (see Rashi on Shemot 27:5) understand that there was a ramp that led to the altar and then Aharon could go up and down the ramp to reach the altar.
 This would make it easy to get to the top of the altar, and then Aharon could have come down the ramp in 8:22.
 However, the Torah never mentions this ramp.
 The ramp would have been a substantial item.
-If it existed, it is surprising that it was not mentioned in the construction of the mishkan and by the transporting of the mishkan.
+If it existed, it is surprising that it was not mentioned in the construction of the mishkan/ ohel moed and by the transporting of the mishkan/ ohel moed.
 Yet, if there was no ramp, then how was Aharon able to get to the top of the altar.
 Was Aharon supposed to jump?
 Was there a ladder?

 My guess is that Aharon did not get to the top of the altar.
 8:22 does not record that he descended from the altar, just that he descended.
 Yet, if he was not on the top of the altar, where was he descending from?